 There are different versions of this framework available online.
 I like Intercom’s version because it communicates the challenge visually.

-Why it matters: There’s always competition.
+Why it matters: There’s always competition (business without competition can be a red flag).
 Whether you’re replacing a manual process, an Excel spreadsheet or a piece of software, your product always needs to overcome the status quo coefficient to get customers to switch to a new solution.
 It’s never easy but, if you’re able to understand their concerns, you’re in a better position to address them.

 11) Revenue Breakdown: Initial Transaction vs. Retention Phase